 Tax Free Mergers

-Shareholders (SH) of a corporation may have an option to enter into a non taxable reorganization with an Acquirer (A), assuming both SH and A have proper purpose, and both decide on this type of deal.
-Tax free mergers are considered “reorganizations” under the tax code.
-In such a deal, A would use its stock as a significant portion of the consideration paid to SH rather than cash or debt, requiring SH taking equity, and thus risk in an investment stake in A.
+Shareholders (SH) of a corporation may have an option to enter into a non taxable reorganization with an acquirer (A).
+A tax free merger is a “reorganization” under the tax code.
+In such a deal, A would use its stock as a significant portion of the consideration paid to SH rather than cash or debt.
+This requires SH taking equity, and thus risk in an investment stake in A.

-The buyer, A, may prefer a merger, where neither party pays tax, tax is effectively deferred, except for cash or boot taken in the transaction, and A is able to pay for a significant part of the acquisition price with its equity.
-Since taxes are only deferred, not avoided, the motivation for such a deal may be that A cannot offer consideration other than equity, may have little cash, and may have trouble financing the acquisition with debt.
+The buyer may prefer a merger.
+Tax is effectively deferred under such a merger, except for cash or boot taken in the transaction.
+In this case, A would be able to pay for a significant part of the acquisition price with its equity.
+The motivation for such a deal may be that A cannot offer consideration other than equity.
+A may have little cash, and may have trouble financing the acquisition with debt.

-SH may in such a deal take on what could be an undue risk with equity in A, deferring taxes, and limit and defer cash flows for A. If acquirer is a large solid firm, with a market for its shares, the risk to SH would be much lower, but if that stock received in the transaction is higher risk, that stock could become worthless in a worst case scenario.
+SH may, in such a deal, take on what could be an undue risk with equity in A, deferring taxes, and limit and defer cash flows for A. If acquirer is a large solid firm, with a market for its shares, the risk to SH would be much lower.
+If the stock received in the transaction is higher risk, that stock could become worthless in a worst case scenario.

 © 2019 Worldview Consulting & Accounting, Inc. All Rights Reserved.